 The operating and financial review is presented in the management discussion and analysis of the Executive Board summarized below.
 This information concerns the consolidated financial statements as presented in paragraph 10.1 of this document.
-The reader is also invited to consult the information in the consolidated financial statements in paragraph 10.1.

-Fiscal 2011 / 2010 highlights
+Fiscal 2012 / 2011 highlights

-In 2011, Esker had sales of more than €36 million on growth of 13% at constant exchange rates and 11% at current exchange rates.
-This was Esker's best annual performance since its creation driven by continuing gains by document process automation solutions that grew 19% in the period to account for 82% of total Group revenue with nearly €30 million in sales.
+In 2012, Esker Group had sales of more than €40 million on growth of 6% at constant exchange rates and 11% at current exchange rates.
+This was the best annual performance of Esker Group since its creation, bolstered by the very strong acceleration in the adoption by companies of the cloud model.
+On this basis, cloud-based solutions grew 25% with revenue from recurrent traffic through the platform for automated document process solutions alone accounting for 23%.
+On this momentum, cloud-based solutions now account for 55% of revenue, up from 48% in 2011.